choobs96/trading_journal_0xB/README.md

 npm start
 ```

-The backend will run on `http://localhost:5001` (configurable via environment variables)
+The backend will run on the configured port (default: 5001, configurable via environment variables)

 ### Frontend Setup